 In order to use RunSignup, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

-A boy from St James Episcopal Day School named Cannon Jack offered the name Dash, and it is the perfect name for our mascot.
-We made the annoucement at St James Episcopal Day School on April 7, 2017.
-When Dr Kimmerly announced that the name was submitted by a kindergarten boy who chose it because it was his older brother’s name, Cannon Jack jumped up before his name was even announced.
-The kindergarten student from St. James Episcopal Day School was recognized with a celebration at his school and a free entry in the Kids’ Mini-Marathon for next year’s race.
+A boy from St. James Episcopal Day School named Cannon Jack offered the name Dash, and it is the perfect name for our mascot.
+We made the announcement at St. James Episcopal Day School on April 7, 2017.
+When Dr. Kemmerly announced that the name was submitted by a kindergarten boy who chose it because it was his older brother’s name, Cannon Jack jumped up before his name was even announced.
+The kindergarten student from St. James Episcopal Day School was recognized with a celebration at his school and a free entry in the Kids Mini Marathon for the next year’s race.

-“We loved the name Dash because of its reference to running,” said Shaun Kemmerly, MD, chief medical officer of Our Lady of the Lake Children’s Hospital.
+“We loved the name Dash because of its reference to running,” said Shaun Kemmerly, MD, Chief Medical Officer of Our Lady of the Lake Children’s Health.
 “When we found out that the winner’s brother who inspired the name is on his way to becoming a doctor, it was clear that we picked the perfect name for our gator!”